 All rooms and communal areas allow for safe use of mobility equipment.
-The facility has carpet throughout, with vinyl surfaces in bathrooms/toilets and kitchen areas.
-There is adequate space on each household for storage of mobility equipment.
+The facility has carpet throughout, with vinyl surfaces and/or tiles in bathrooms/toilets and kitchen areas.
+There is adequate space in each household for storage of mobility equipment.
 All dual-purpose bedrooms have overhead hoists.